nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### Environment variables

 When you run the command above at the first time, the command creates the `.env.<service>` for you inside the folder.
-This env file contains Block service default configs and the adapter configs defined in `nbc.adapter.json`.
+This env file contains the Block service default configs and the adapter configs defined in `nbc.adapter.json`.
 (See [Adapter configs](#adapter-configs)).

 ```bash
 # Configs for Block service (prefix SERVICE_)